-Aikido is a traditional Japanese martial art the modern form of which was founded in 1925 by Master Morihei Ueshiba (O’Sensei).
-The techniques that form the basis of modern Aikido are derived from centuries old tactics developed by Samurai warriors.
-It has evolved in the historic tradition of Japanese warrior arts, but is more than just a science of tactics and self-defense; it is a discipline for perfecting the spirit.
+Aikido is a traditional Japanese martial art, the modern form of which was founded in 1925 by Master Morihei Ueshiba (O’Sensei).
+The techniques that form the basis of modern Aikido are derived from centuries-old tactics developed by Samurai warriors.
+While Aikido has evolved in the historic tradition of Japanese warrior arts, it is more than just a science of tactics and self-defense; it is a discipline for perfecting the spirit.

-Rather, practice is conducted in a spirit of mutual respect and co-operation.
-Aikido has been proven to be an effective means of self defense and its’ techniques form the basis of many police “control and restraint” tactics.
+Rather, practice is conducted in a spirit of mutual respect and cooperation.
+Aikido has been proven to be an effective means of self defense and its techniques form the basis of many police “control and restraint” tactics.
 It is also distinguished by a highly developed moral code which seeks to protect the assailant while simultaneously neutralizing his will and ability to attack.
 Beyond being merely a form of self protection, Aikido is a method of personal development that teaches the practitioner balance and character, which enhance all aspects of daily life.